 I attended the blogging conference ACTIVATE EBA Live twice.

 I’ve been invited to participate in events related to my blogging niches.

 I can honestly say that I wouldn’t be where I am today in blogging without Elite Blog Academy.
 When I first started learning about blogging as a business, I was soooo confused by all the information out there.
-I was watching webinars for hundred-dollar courses about course creation and videos on advanced affiliate marketing.
+I watched webinars for expensive courses about course creation and videos on advanced affiliate marketing.
 How did I even get to those!?!

 I had barely launched my blog and had only a few subscribers to my email list.
 I was studying the wrong information for me at the time, and I was overwhelmed with all the information out there.
 How could I go from beginner to established money-making blogger?

 That’s what EBA has done for me.
-It’s given me the instruction I needed to go from the very beginning to now establishing a profitable brand and blog.
+It’s given me the instruction I needed to go from the very beginning to now establishing a profitable blog and brand.
 I’ve taken many paid courses since I enrolled in EBA.
-They’ve been more specific to topics like Pinterest and affiliate marketing, but I wouldn’t have gotten to that point without establishing my blog well first.
+They’ve been more specific to topics like Pinterest and affiliate marketing, but I reached the point of needing those after establishing my blog well first.
 I still feel to this day that EBA is the best educational purchase I’ve ever made for my blog.